meiqua/video_robot_wifi_car/README.md

 * set some param for test

 ### class findLines:
-* find direction by edge detection
+* find direction by edge of the vehicle at two sides.
-    * mainly depend on two features: large gradient and large brightness
+    * mainly depend on two features: large gradient and high brightness around the wanted edges
     * steps:
         * find gradient threshold using otsu method
         * find edge by canny using the gradient threshold